typedoc2md/typedoc-plugin-markdown/README.md

 * `--mdHideSources`<br />
 Suppress sources from output
 * `--mdSourceRepo<path.to.repo>`<br />
+The source repo to use for source file linking.
 Will be ignored on github flavoured projects.<br />
 For bitbucket use: `https://bitbucket.org/owner/repository_name`.<br />